secullod/mym/README.md

 # MYM Project

-This project implements an SPA with login, signup, and Google login to access the NASA image of the day upon login.
-ERC20 token minting Dapp using:
+This project implements a SPA with login, signup, and Google login to access the NASA image of the day upon login.

 This project uses React, TypeScript, MongoDB, Express, and Docker<br>